FilledStacks/flutter-tutorials/README.md

 ## Tutorials

+**057 - SQLite in Flutter | Migrations and Schema Management** \[ Video (coming soon) \] \[ Written (coming soon) \] - This tutorial goes over the SQLite implementation used in our production applications.
+It shows the basics of SQLite.
+The meat of the tutorial comes from the schema management solution we use.

 **055 - Lottie Splash Screen in Flutter** \[ [Video](https://youtu.be/YcUip0Y8CUg) \] \[ [Written](https://www.filledstacks.com/post/lottie-splash-screen-intro-in-flutter/) \] - A tutorial that shows you how to implement an animated splash screen using Lottie and delay the navigation until it's complete.

 **054 - Flutter Architecture Part 7 - Dialog Service** \[ [Video](https://youtu.be/uuyJHCxxMEY) \] \[ [Written](https://www.filledstacks.com/post/show-dialogs-without-context/) \] \[ [Source Code](https://github.com/FilledStacks/stacked-example/tree/part-7-dialog-service) \] - A complete guide to the setup of the basics for a starter stacked architecture project.